woooshers/trojan-assignment-1.0/README.md

 On Windows a shortcut is being used to launch the executable, therefore there is a visible shortcut mark.

 ## Warnings
-Do not include this file in the finalized project. stash directory is visible, it must be hidden.
+- Do not include this file in the finalized project.
+- Stash directory is visible, it must be hidden.

 ## Prerequisites
-USB stick.
+- USB stick.
-Dummy file.
+- Dummy file.

 ## Course of Action
-Get permission to print a document.
+- Get permission to connect to target.
-Connect and execute.
+- Connect and execute.